outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify neural network structures that should be applied in a sequence, like how 'building a base polynomial from a component weight sequence' can be applied before 'fine-tuning a base polynomial from a filtering/specifying weight sequence' and identify different weight initialization/update optimizations for these different weight intents, and identify patterns like 'common weight update sequences' for either/both intents or for specific cases like a 'specific starting point/data set' or high-level intents like 'identify causal variables'

-		- what are the 'optimizations to useful graphs, and reasons for those optimizations' like how an 'optimization to a causal graph' is to 'include multiple causal graphs in one graph' because 'there are usually multiple contradictory causal connections in real complex systems'
+		- what are the 'optimizations to useful graphs related to neural networks like causal variable graphs, and reasons for those optimizations' like how an 'optimization to a causal graph' is to 'integrate multiple contradictory causal graphs in one graph' because 'there are usually multiple contradictory causal connections in real complex systems' or an 'optimization to a causal graph' could be 'indicate thresholds that change causal variable connections rather than connecting variables in a causal network' because 'thresholds that cause changes in causal variable connections are the "causal variables of causal variables" so this is an alternate graph that could be more optimal to graph'

 II.
 Queries and Results